When our feet hurt, so do the rest of our bodies. So take care of yourself by ensuring the shoes you wear on your dog walks

 are the correct size and fit — and that they are proper walking shoes, not sandals or heels.
 Also, ensure they have no-skid soles or a decent tread to reduce the chance of slipping and falling or off your dog suddenly pulling you off your feet.

 Of course, dog-walking safety isn’t just about gadgets.
-Changing up your route will confuse anyone trying to keep tabs on you, telling someone where you’re going will alert them to help if you don’t come back, and walking with others can help deter predators.
+Changing your route will confuse anyone trying to keep tabs on you; telling someone where you’re going will alert them to help if you don’t come back, and walking with others can help deter predators.

-Plan ahead and your dog walks are much more likely to be peaceful and relaxing, helping you to maintain the calm, assertive energy of a Pack Leader!
+Plan and your dog walks are much more likely to be peaceful and relaxing, helping you maintain a Pack Leader’s calm, assertive energy